BillSeitz/WikiGraphBrowser/README.md

 ## Installation

 1. Clone project into a public web server path.
-2. Run `./iTunesGraphParser.py` to scan your iTunes library and write a new ./js/music-data.json file.
-3. Point browser to `index.html` on your web server.
+2. Point browser to `index.html` on your web server.

 ### iTunesGraphParser.py